dydxprotocol/v4-chain/cpp_files/README.md

-added folders amino , cosmos, cosmos_proto , gogproto,google for compiling protos to cpp files you will find cpp files in every folder in dydxprotocol folder
+added folders amino , cosmos, cosmos_proto , gogproto,google for compiling protos to cpp files you will find cpp files in every folder of dydxprotocol folder

 example:
 to find cpp files for subaccounts folder